 Expand / collapse

-On the Bottom, there is a button titled Validate to examine whether required attributes have been filled and whether the information complies with the business logic.
-The validation may also be triggered by using the Submit.
+On the bottom of the page, there is a button titled Validate to examine whether required attributes have been filled and whether the information complies with the business logic.
+The validation may also be triggered by clicking on the Submit button.

 You could edit a submitted dataset or make a copy of that by clicking on the Edit or Copy buttons.